Ease of Use

 Report Layout Formatting

 Most reports are presented as tabular text.
-The columns can be resized for optimal viewing and printing, or you can use the Optimize feature which calculates the minimum column size necessary for each column's content.
+The columns can be resized for optimal viewing and printing, or you can use the Fit Columns feature which calculates the minimum column size necessary for each column's content.
 In addition, columns can be moved to any order that you wish.
 Column ordering is retained and can be changed at any time.

 Report Styling